peterleimbach/NotesAndHowtosAndroidAPSDoc/README.md

 The official documentation can be found [here](http://docs.qtile.org/en/stable/).

-## To change the hjkl-keys for the normal arrow keys.
+## To change the hjkl-keys to the normal cursor keys

 ```
 Key([mod], "Left", lazy.layout.left(), desc="Move focus to left"),